Jalen-Hatcher/text-summarizer/README.md

 Note: Some improvements may be made to speed up the application.
 Right now it is using a web-based BART CNN language model that takes dozens of seconds to generate tokens.
 Don't be alarmed if the application seems to stall, it's just waiting on a response from the model.

 # Housekeeping
 Keep in mind that all file uploads will be stored in disk on your local machine in the **uploads/** directory.
-Make sure to periodically clean these files to save space!
+Make sure to periodically clean this directory to save space!